Fainting: Why do People Faint?

 There's a line in the poem, FULL MOON SONG, by Georgie Starbuck Galbraith, that warns, "And the heart is richer that chances pain than the heart in cotton wool."

 According to the poet, trying to protect one's self from a broken heart is not worth all that must be given up to do so.
 By the same token, I believe that figuratively wrapping one's body in cotton wool because possibility of injury exists is too great a price to pay for safety.
 I don't want to miss living my life and enjoying it because I'm cowering on a soft mattress to avoid hitting the floor again.
 Life's too sweet--even the mundane parts--to waste.

 To YOUR good health!
 JAYE

 Children in wedding parties are at risk for fainting

-Minor reasons for fainting include getting too hot to locking one's knees while standing a long time to low blood sugar from missing a meal.
-These fainting "spells" are usually over quickly without lasting harm if the person who faints isn't injured during the fall.
-Other reasons for fainting may be more serious, and it's better to seek medical attention than to just hope everything will be okay.
+Minor reasons for fainting or feeling as though one might pass out include getting too hot, locking one's knees while standing a long time, hyperventilation, or low blood sugar from missing a meal.
+These fainting or faint-feeling "spells" are usually over quickly without lasting harm if the person isn't injured during the fall.
+However, other reasons for fainting may be more serious, and it's better to seek medical attention than to simply hope everything will be okay.
 Anyone who faints should see his or her doctor immediately or go to an emergency room (with someone else driving).

-NOTE TO READERS: I will appreciate your vote for this article and comments, especially if you have a fainting experience of your own to share with readers.
+NOTE TO READERS: I will appreciate your comments, especially if you have a fainting experience of your own to share with readers.